7 Steps to Balancing Family and Career in One Place

 Create and Follow Some Ground Rules

 Drawing some lines and boundaries around work is essential to creating a sense of balance for everyone in the household when one family member works at home.
 Creating some work-at-home ground rules for family members (both adults and children) can help set realistic expectations for what you can and cannot do in a workday.

-Those of us who work at home will need to set some guidelines for ourselves as well so we can ensure that we are not working too little or too much.
-And these guidelines can help us to handle distractions.
-Keep in mind that it's not always the other people in our lives who may distract us.
-Sometimes distractions come in the form of housework, TV or social media.
+Those who work at home will need to set some guidelines for themselves as well, so they can ensure that they are not working too little or too much, and avoiding distractions.
+It's not always the other people in our lives who may distract us; sometimes distractions come in the form of housework, TV, or social media.
 Identify your most common distraction and set a daily goal to deal with distractions.

-The hardest part can sticking to a new system.
+The hardest part can be sticking to a new system.
 Don't wait until you've completely fallen off the organizational wagon.
-Give yourself monthly organization reviews.
-Pick a day of the month (1st, last, the 15th, etc.) and look over your to-do list, files or that pile of papers on the kitchen counter.
-Are things handled as you planned?
-If not, get back on track (with help from your family) and resolve to do better.
+Give yourself monthly organization reviews, and pick a day of the month (1st, 15th, last, etc.) and look over your to-do list, files, or that pile of papers on the kitchen counter.
+If things aren't going as planned, get back on track (with help from your family) and resolve to do better.

-Know that the effectiveness of those systems of organization and routines will change over time.
-Children grow, gain new skills and have different needs.
+The effectiveness of your systems of organization and routines will change over time.
+Children grow, gain new skills, and have different needs.
 It's easy as parents to continue to do tasks our child should be learning because it is faster to do them ourselves.
-As parents we must recognize when our children can take on more responsibilities and privileges--when we must raise our expectations.
+As parents, we must recognize when our children can take on more responsibilities and privileges, and when we must raise our expectations.

 Work the Right Amount

 Unfortunately, the "right" amount isn't necessarily the amount you feel like working; it's the amount of work that provides the financial, professional, and personal balance you seek.
 And sometimes it's hard to know what that is.